Blueberry Mojito

 This cocktail is sweet, super fresh for summer, and the perfect porch sippin’ drink recipe.

-I made a homemade mint simple syrup to add to the drink that gives it the perfect balance of sweetness that rounds out this tart cocktail.
+I made a homemade mint simple syrup to add to the drink, giving it the perfect balance of sweetness that rounds out this tart cocktail.

-And if you’re looking for tips on how to make this drink for a party or ideas on how to use fresh fruit just read below to find even more information and tips!
+And if you’re looking for tips on making this drink for a party or ideas on how to use fresh fruit just read below to find even more information and tips!

 Ingredients for blueberry mojito